 - Assesses the room/suite/apartment's condition.

-- Updates the Room Condition Report that you completed at move-in.
+- Updates the Room Occupancy Checklist (ROC) that you completed at move-in.

 - Provides information concerning room conditions and estimated charges.